jankazil/hrrr-data/README.md

 It provides:

-- Top level command-line tools that
+- Top-level command-line tools that
   - Download HRRR surface forecast GRIB2 files from NOAA’s public S3 bucket for a specified date range, forecast initialization hour, forecast valid hour, and region.
   - Extract a subset of commonly used variables from the GRIB2 files into netCDF files.
+  - Plot single-level (2-D) HRRR variables over CONUS (the contiguous U.S.)

 - Modules for
   - Interacting with the NOAA HRRR S3 bucket and downloading HRRR forecast data